tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 printf("some %s with some var %d", "string", 123);
 {% endhighlight %}

-With this design, it is also possible to use the meta program as a frontend for not only `printf`, but also `sprintf`, `fprintf`, etc.
+With this design, it is also possible to use the meta-program as a frontend for not only `printf`, but also `sprintf`, `fprintf`, etc.

 ### First Step: Defining an `autoformat` Macro

-The first problem is, that the parameters `"string", 123` need to be both present in the `printf` function call as parameters, and at the same time a type list `<const char*, int>` needs to be extracted out of them.
+The first problem is, that the parameters `"string", 123` need to be both present in the `printf` function call as parameters, and at the same time, a type list `<const char*, int>` needs to be extracted out of them.
-The only way i was able to come up with was a preprocessor macro:
+The only way I was able to come up with was a preprocessor macro:

 {% highlight c++ %}
 #define AUTOFORMAT(fmtstr, ...) \